dev-rafiu/color-displayer/README.md

 # color-visualizer

-A simple react app that takes in a color name or hex format and displays the color
+A simple react app that takes in a color name in all formats and displays that color